 Even if your interviewer can’t see you, some details are primordial to get into the right mindset during your interview.
 First of all, get dressed!
 Don’t pick up the phone in your pajamas.
 Even if you are only wearing casual clothes, you will feel (sound) more professional and more prepared to answer your interlocutor’s questions.
 During the phone call, stand or sit with your back straight to help keep you more focused and avoid feeling too comfortable.
 For more information on this topic, follow this link to get to know useful information about the importance of having a positive mindset when job hunting.

 You want to give a good impression over the phone.
 Your interviewer does not see you so the way you sound will help him to determine if you will be a good fit for the position you have applied for.
 Smiling during the phone call will make you seem more friendly and confident.
 Find more information about this in this BC Talents’ article under the section “The power of the smile.”

 Have some notes in front of you

-    Keep a copy of your resume, cover letter and some notes that you used to prepare your interview in front of you during the interview.
+Keep a copy of your resume, cover letter, and some notes that you used to prepare your interview in front of you during the interview.
 However, be careful not to read when answering the questions.
 It will be quickly noticed on the other end of the line and seem unprofessional.
-Have them to remind you of keywords that you want to use.
+Have them to remind you of the keywords that you want to use.
 Read more about the importance of keywords during an interview.